beckswu/beckswu.github.io/_posts/2019-01-06-option-trading.markdown

 <span style="background-color: #FFFF00">**European** </span> – the option may be exercised only at expiration.
 All stock index options are European

 <span style="background-color: #FFFF00">**American** </span> – the option may be exercised at any time prior to expiration.
 Most individual equity options, as well as most options on futures, are American

+#### Settlement

+<span style="background-color: #FFFF00">**Settlement into a future position** </span>–
+1. Exercise results in a future position
+2. The position is immediately subject to margin and variation
+3. There is a credit or debit equal to the difference between the exercise price and current futures price

+E.g. March S&P 500 futures = 2150, exerice one S&P 500 March 2100 call.
+You become long 1 March S&P 5000 futures contract at a price at a price of 2100.
+You must deposit the appropriate margin.
+Your account is credited with (2150-2100)\*250 = $12500